North Macedonia Entry Requirements

 Important Notice Entry requirements can change at any time.
 Always verify current requirements with official government sources before traveling.

-Information last reviewed December 2024.
-Always verify with official government sources before traveling, as entry requirements, visa policies, and health regulations can change without notice.
+Information last reviewed March 2026.
+Always verify with official government sources before traveling, as visa policies and entry requirements are subject to change without notice.

 Visa Requirements